AmyBeisel/AmyBeisel.github.io/aboutme.md

 week every evening.
 In my next decade, I want to combine the skills that I have obtained throughout my life - hard work, empathy, commitment, and spirit - with my newly-honed expertise in Data Analysis, Machine Learning, and Computer Science.
 I am also embarking on an entrepreneurship journey as a beekeeper, establishing my brand, High Altitude Hives, successfully selling out my first harvest!
-Check out my first data science project about the decline of bee colonies on the Projects page.
+Check out my first data science project about the decline of bee colonies on the Blog page above.